Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways conductress

-A blow-up of the earlier crew shot showing a conductress in jacket rather than long overcoat.
+An enlargement of the earlier crew photograph showing a conductress in a uniform jacket rather than long topcoat.
 The cap badge is almost certainly a regimental sweetheart badge.